top of page

 An overview of research that challenges the standard way sign language AI is trained.

-🔹 University of Surrey – News article
+🔹 University of Surrey – News Article

 This article explains why: